 Carne – Steak lovers will love their delicious, yet affordable steaks.

-Casa Del Matador – Absolute Best Tex-Mex in Portland.
+Casa Del Matador – Absolute Best Tex-Mex in Portland in my opinion.
+Although I am a Texas, so I am probably right.

 Departure – Best Asian fusion – I always love going to Departure.
 The food is always good and I’ve never had the same thing twice!
 The views are amazing since it’s up on the 15th floor of the Nines hotel.
 They also have a great patio that’s fun to hang out on and get a drink.

-Gumba – Gumba is probably the best food cart in Portland, Oregon.
+Gumba – Gumba is probably the best food cart in Portland, Oregon right now.
+They serve Italian food and other types of food.
+Go for the Italian!

 Grassa – one of the best Italian places in Portland!
 Grassa is outstanding.
 I went here for the first time and was blown away how good my food was.
 I was initially put off by the price, $12 for lunch seemed a little steep, but it was so good it didn’t matter.